 One of the most terrible allergies that have shaken the world in a massive way is caused by nuts, precisely, peanuts.
 Speaking of numbers, peanut allergy affected 1 in 125 children in 2002.
 However, there is now 1 in every 17 children (over 1 million in the USA) suffering from “peanut allergy.”

 Good news, on the other hand, is that the new research that was conducted recently suggested that peanut allergy can be cured naturally by peanut itself.
 It stated that if you give kids with peanut allergies small doses of peanut flour, eventually they can safely eat peanuts again.
-The experimental immunotherapy has already proven effective at a mind-boggling 80% success rate.
+The experimental immunotherapy has already proven effective at a mindboggling 84% success rate.1

 Andrew Clark of Addenbrooke’s Hospital in Cambridge, UK, who co-led the team that developed the treatment, reportedly said, “We’ve shown fantastic results, with 80 to 90 per cent of children being able to tolerate eating peanuts regularly after treatment.”

-Before this, the only option to stay away from the allergic reaction was to avoid eating nut contained food or to avoid any sort of contact with them.
-Moreover, most of the doctors also regularly prescribe an injectable product that is known as epinephrine as well as tell patients to make sure he/she always has a supply of antihistamines, if in case he/she has any allergic reaction to nut.
+Before this, the only option to prevent an allergic reaction was to avoid eating food containing nuts or to avoid any sort of contact with them.
+Moreover, most doctors also regularly prescribe an injection of epinephrine and advise patients to ensure they always have a ready supply of antihistamines.

-Also, prior to the immunotherapy, among the most noted researches seeking cure for peanut allergy, a Chinese herbal formula FAHF-2 (Food Allergy Herbal Formula) is also underway.
+Also, prior to the immunotherapy, among the most noted researches seeking cure for peanut allergy, a Chinese herbal formula FAHF-2 (Food Allergy Herbal Formula) is also underway.2

 Let us hope that the natural formula to treat peanut allergy might find its way to the medical stores soon.
 However, immunotherapy is the most natural cure that one can get.